Tour Dates: February 16th – March 2nd 2021. Booking now open.

 Do I need to be an expert photographer?

-This Costa Rica photography holiday is open to anyone – photographer or not, but you’ll get the most out of it if you enjoy being behind a camera (even if it’s just a little ‘point and shoot’!)
-If you have no idea what those settings on your camera actually do, or are lacking in confidence, I will be more than happy to teach and continually guide you as you take your camera off ‘auto’ and start to take full control.
+Not at all.
+This Costa Rica photography holiday is open to anyone – photographer or not, as there are so many sights to simply take in and enjoy.
+However, if you are just starting out in photography and have no idea what those settings on your camera actually do, or are lacking in confidence, I will be more than happy to teach and continually guide you as you take your camera off ‘auto’ and start to take full control.
 This new found freedom will enable you to make creative choices.
-Don’t worry if you consider yourself to be ‘non-technical’, avoid jargon or talking about cameras though – that’s me to a T
+Don’t worry if you consider yourself to be ‘non-technical’, avoid jargon or talking about cameras though – that’s me to a T.

 How fit do I need to be?